 - Add the remaining water.
 70ml or about 1/3cup at 80ºC/176ºF

-Note: For Koicha (thick tea), double the matcha powder dosage only.
+Note: For Koicha (thick tea), double the matcha powder dosage and reduce the water amount by 30-60%.

 This recipe has no sugar.
-However, Matcha in Japan is always served with small sweets before drinking it to enhance the flavor of matcha.
+However, Matcha in Japan is always served with small sweets or (和菓子 wagashi in Japanese), before drinking it to enhance the flavor of matcha.
 Definitely try it.

 (2) Matcha Latte: also knows as “Cortado”

-- Similarly to the traditional Usucha style, sift 1 full scoop (2 grams) of ceremonial Matcha.
+- Similarly to the traditional Usucha style, sift 2 chasaku bamboo spoon (2 grams) or 1 teaspoon of culinary matcha.

 - Add a small amount of warm milk of your choice to create a smooth paste.